Orange-OpenSource/hurl/docs/manual/hurl.md

 If the HTML report already exists, it will be updated with the new test results.

+### --report-tap <FILE> {#report-tap}

+Generate TAP report.

+If the FILE report already exists, it will be updated with the new test results.

 ### --resolve <HOST:PORT:ADDR> {#resolve} <HOST:PORT:ADDR>

 Provide a custom address for a specific host and port pair.
 Using this, you can make the Hurl requests(s) use a specified address and prevent the otherwise normally resolved address to be used.
 Consider it a sort of /etc/hosts alternative provided on the command line.